Spring Theme and Centers for Preschoolers

 Non-fiction Spring Books

 Animals in Spring by Kathryn Clay.
-This author talks about how different types of baby animals are born and act, using lovely photos and a simple design.
+This author talks about how different baby animals are born and act, using lovely photos and a simple design.

 Animals in Spring by Martha Elizabeth Hillman Rustad With this book children will learn how animals are born, others wake up from long winter slumbers and others migrate from winter homes to summer homes, during the spring season.